 The biggest advantage of social media influencers is their relatability quotient.
 A social media influencer can shop at the places you shop.
 They can eat food at the restaurants you eat hand out and eat.
-This helps them establish an instant connect with audiences.
+This helps them establish an instant connection with audiences.

 To be very honest, you can never feel that any aspect of your life is similar to a movie star.
 The relatability quotient is very important, especially on social media.
 Social Media is a community-building platform.
-By personality, it evokes engagement, opinion sharing, trolling, name-calling, appreciations and many other emotions.
+By personality, it evokes engagement, opinion sharing, trolling, name-calling, appreciation, and many other emotions.

-Almost all these emotions make it an informal, real and authentic platform.
+Almost all these emotions make it an informal, real, and authentic platform.
 This makes brands think more about using these influencers rather than the big names to promote themselves on social media.

 Again, when compared to mega-celebrities, social media influencers focus on certain niches.
 This can range from tech to fashion, from cosmetics to home décor.
 Celebs usually control and occupy everything- from talcum powder to an automobile.
-This niche engagement helps brands reach out to the right audiences, engineer actual conversions and get better ROIs.
+This niche engagement helps brands reach out to the right audiences, engineer actual conversions, and get better ROIs.

 One major reason why brands are reaching out more to social media influencers is their ‘trust factor’.
 If you follow someone on social media, it implies-